bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

     if there is an external program monitoring the application.

 --talp-output-file=<path>
-    Write TALP metrics to a file.
-If this option is not provided, the output is printed to stderr.
-Accepted formats: ``*.json``, ``*.csv``.
-Any other for plain text.
+    Write extended TALP metrics to a file.
+If this option is omitted, the output is printed to stderr.
+    The accepted formats are JSON and CSV, which are selected using the file extensions ``*.json`` and ``*.csv``, respectively.
+Any other file extension will result in plain text output.

     **Deprecated formats:**

-    The ``*.xml`` file ending is deprecated and will be removed in the next release.
+    The ``*.xml`` file extension is deprecated and will be removed in the next release.

 --talp-region-select=<string>
     Select TALP regions to enable.
 The option accepts the special values ``all``, to enable all TALP regions, and ``none`` to disable them all.
 An empty value is equivalent to ``all``.
-Additionally, a comma separated list of region names may be specified to enable only these regions.
+Additionally, a comma-separated list of region names can be specified to enable only those regions.
 The global monitoring region may be specified with the special token ``global``.
-    Note that names with spaces are not supported. e.g.: ``--talp-region-select=none``,
+    Note that when using this feature, regions must not have spaces in their names. e.g.: ``--talp-region-select=none``,
     ``--talp-region-select=global,region3``